waterwash pencils

 Saturday, March 17th, 2007

+This drawing was an experiment with oil pastels and water-soluble graphite to see if the two could cooperate in the same drawing.
+Conclusion: that’s up to the artist!
 It was about 8 A.M… the sun barely shone through the thick mist this early Spring morning.
-The surrounding forest was grey, and the brilliant pink blossoms of the Redbud bush pushed through it all, with the only other colors being patches of green grass starting to grow in the feild.
+The surrounding forest was grey, and the brilliant pink blossoms of the Redbud bush pushed through it all, with patches of green grass starting to grow in the field.

 Alexander